jw-green/wordcloud-tool/README.md

 Text files (in .txt format) should be placed into the `ref/srcTxt` folder.

 Any additional typefaces can be placed in the `ref/typefaces` folder, but for use, must be amended in the main script.
+Configuration file to follow to make this more convenient.

 ## Background